Nurse Aide Training Programs in Delaware

 The state of Delaware has initiated advanced educational programs for those who are already certified nurse assistants.
 The Senior Certified Nursing Assistant course is specifically designed as an incentive for nurse aides to further their knowledge and skills, and to remain in the field of health care with the potential to earn a higher salary.
 How can you become a senior certified nurse aide in Delaware?
 A fifty-hour, special educational program is required for all those interested in being qualified as a senior CNA.
 The state of Delaware requires interested candidates to have at least three years of experience as a certified nursing assistant prior to enrolling in a senior CNA course.

-CNA Training Classes in Kent County
+CNA Programs in Kent County

-Silver Lake Center Nursing Assistant Training - Dover
+Silver Lake Center - Dover

 1080 Silver Lake Boulevard, Dover, DE 19904